weywocketer/weywocketer/README.md

 ### 2D Submarine physics sim
 <img src="https://github.com/weywocketer/weywocketer/blob/master/Images/submarine.png" width=30%>

-Simple 2D submarine simulation based on the Archimedes' principle, created in Unity.
+Simple 2D submarine simulation based on the Archimedes' principle, made in Unity.
 - No Unity Physics Components were used.
 - Simulated with forward Euler method with manual damping.
 - Both control planes and ballast tanks can be used to control the ship's depth.